Planning a visit to Ethiopia?

 Being part of a coffee ceremony is a must in Ethiopia and is an honour for the woman of the house to perform.
 The ceremony begins with the spreading of fresh grass and flowers on the floor while burning frankincense.
 The coffee beans are then roasted and guests are invited to savour the smell when ready.
 The beans are ground with a mortar and pestle and added to a traditional coffee pot that in the old days used horse hair as a filter.
 Coffee in Ethiopia is served with sugar, rue, and popcorn as a snack and it is a tradition to have 3 rounds as the last to convey a blessing.

 Mike is addicted to both adventure and travel, so decided to combine the two to form TheAdventourist.
 There he shares his journey from one adrenaline rush to another, always exploring new places as he goes.
 You can find him sharing his travels on Facebook.

 Where is Ethiopia

-Ethiopia is a land-locked country of the Horn of Africa.
+Ethiopia is a land-locked country in the Horn of Africa.

 For further information on Ethiopia, we recommend Lonely Planet Ethiopia.

 Addis Ababa is the capital of Ethiopia.
-The International Ethiopian Airport is 6 km South-East of Addis Ababa.
+The International Airport in Ethiopia is 6 km South-East of Addis Ababa.

 Cities in Ethiopia